Tackling the Sewage Scandal

 Surrey Heath’s Water Treatment Facilities: Polluted Rivers, No Accountability

-Sewage discharges from Thames Water’s facilities in Surrey Heath pose a serious public health and environmental risk.
-A recent Freedom of Information request revealed that, between 4 July 2024 and 3 March 2025, Thames Water discharged sewage for a total of 32,595 minutes—equivalent to 543 hours and 15 minutes—across Camberley, Chobham, Hockford (Pirbright), and Lightwater.
-This averages 133 minutes of discharge per day, highlighting a persistent and unacceptable failure in wastewater management.
+Sewage discharges from Thames Water facilities in Surrey Heath remain a serious environmental and public health concern.
+A Freedom of Information request revealed that between July 2024 and March 2025, sewage was discharged for more than 543 hours across Camberley, Chobham, Pirbright and Lightwater — averaging over two hours per day.

 Al standing with Thames Water representatives